Professional wrestling aerial techniques: Diving senton

 This diving variation for a senton sees the wrestler landing back or buttocks first on the opponent's stomach or chest.

 Backwards facing diving senton

 The move sees an attacking wrestler jumping to the top turnbuckle or top rope facing away from the ring before falling down backwards onto the lying opponent.
-Popularize by Darby Allin as the Coffin Drop.
+Popularized by Darby Allin who uses it as a finisher as the Coffin Drop.
+He's also known to use this move to hit a standing opponent.

 630° senton

 The attacker on the top turnbuckle jumps and flips mid-air into a double front somersault to land sitting on the opponent below.
 It was innovated by Jack Evans and popularized by Ricochet who uses a corkscrew version of this move.

 Corkscrew 630° senton

 In this version, the wrestler facing away from the ring on the top turnbuckle performs a 180° mid-air turn while executing the maneuver.
 Jack Evans and Ninja Mack uses this move.

 Diving seated senton

 This variant has the wrestler using the tailbone and lower back to fall in a seated position forcing a standing opponent to the mat rather than using their whole back.
 Performed by jumping forward off a raised platform or springboarding on to the opponent's shoulders, forcing them to the ground.
 This can also be performed onto an opponent prone or supine on the mat.

-A variation of this move known as the Banzai Drop, popularized by Yokozuna, sees the wrestler standing over a fallen opponent next to the turnbuckle, then climbing up to the second rope and jumping down, landing on the opponent's stomach or chest.
+A variation of this move known as the Banzai Drop, popularized by Yokozuna and by Rikishi as the Rump Shaker, sees the wrestler standing over a fallen opponent next to the turnbuckle, then climbing up to the second rope and jumping down, landing on the opponent's stomach or chest.